 We ate at the onsite café which had quite a few healthy options and freshly prepped dishes.
 We opted for the pizza and a bowl of soup.
 The soup was super spicy so Piper couldn’t eat much but I really enjoyed the taste.
 There’s plenty of seating and it’s a good place to chill out.

-I felt that the Please Touch Museum would be better suited to pre-school and reception kids as it’s so geared around imaginary play but my 6 year old absolutely loved it and would have liked to spend longer.
+I felt that the Please Touch Museum would be better suited to pre-school and reception kids.
+It’s so geared around imaginary play but my 6 year old absolutely loved it and would have liked to spend longer.
 There are lots of areas dedicated to little ones so toddlers can play safely without the risk of being knocked over by the larger ones.

-Some of the exhibits are looking pretty old and tired, some don’t work at all and a lot of the props in City Capers were missing or in the wrong place.
-This didn’t bother me too much (and my daughter not at all!) it is after all the Please Touch museum and you would fully expect things to get tired and moved but I still think parts of it could do with a revamp considering how many people they get through their doors but then we have just come from the super swish (and hands on) museums of Boston.
+Some of the exhibits are looking pretty old and tired.
+Some don’t work at all and a lot of the props in City Capers were missing or in the wrong place.
+This didn’t bother me too much (and my daughter not at all!).
+It is after all the Please Touch museum and you would fully expect things to get tired and moved.
+But I still think parts of it could do with a revamp considering how many people they get through their doors.
+However we have just come from the super swish (and hands on) museums of Boston.

 4231 Avenue of the Republic